 Increase economic opportunities

 We create connections to employment opportunities, hire local Red Hook vendors at neighborhood events and activities and host quarterly “Pop Up Shops” with local vendors.
-Our next Pop Up is coming up on Saturday, December 14th, here at RHI from 1-6pm!
+Stay tuned, our next Pop Up is on it’s way!

 The Red Hook Hub is a free, digital community-led platform for sharing and receiving information relating to the Red Hook neighborhood.
 Individuals and community groups can post information instantly, add to the community calendar and sign up for a weekly newsletter.
 Check out the physical HUB boards in front of the Miccio and the Red Hook Library.